probcomp/Gen.jl/docs/src/ref/modeling.md

 ### Performance tips
 For better performance when the arguments are simple data types like `Float64`, annotate the arguments with the concrete type.
 This permits a more optimized trace data structure to be generated for the generative function.

+### Caching Julia values

+By default, the values of Julia computations (all calls that are not random choices or calls to generative functions) are cached as part of the trace, so that [Trace update operations](@ref) can avoid unecessary re-execution of Julia code.
+However, this cache may grow the memory footprint of a trace.
+To disable caching of Julia values, use the function annotation `nojuliacache` (this annotation is ignored unless the `static` function annotation is also used).